oazmi/esbuild-plugin-deno/readme.md

 	// however, you can greatly customize it and even provide a custom cli-command generator yourself.
 	// see the docs for the list of possible options.
 	autoInstall: "auto-cli", // or just provide `true`
+	// provide any implicit (i.e. unspecified) npm dependencies which your project, or one of your npm packages may have.
+	// these will be the first thing to get auto-installed when `autoInstall` is enabled,
+	// and you may also install the package under a different alias.
+	peerDependencies: ["preact@10", { in: "@alias/signal", out: "@oazmi/tsignal" }],
 })

 const result = await esbuild.build({